Dallas Public Library

 Guided by feedback

-I improved the user experience and navigation across four key pages by incorporating cohesive and streamlined layouts.
-Close observation of comparative websites and usability participant feedback was essential for improving each iteration.
+I improved the user experience and navigation across four key pages.
+Close observation of other library websites and usability participant feedback was essential for improving each iteration.
 Looking back, I would change my approach from page-level improvements to streamlining a specific user flow, such as looking for an event and its location.
 This approach would focus on more specific user needs and illustrate a visitor’s real experience for stakeholders.

 Want to get in touch?